Term 4 Week 6 2024 Newsletter

 PE teacher / Sports Coordinator

-Whilst at the Woodville Fire Station, we participated in a tour of the Fire Station.
+Whilst at the Woodville Fire Station, we participated in a tour of the fire station.

-Did you know that at the Woodville fire station they have a kitchen area, dining area, lounge room and a games room?
+Did you know that at the Woodville Fire Station they have a kitchen area, dining area, lounge room, and a games room?
 They also have a special area where they receive the reports about what jobs they need to go and do.
 We even got to hear the alarm that goes off when a new job comes through to them.

-We learnt that if our clothes catch on fire we should stop, cover our face, drop to the floor and roll.
+We also learnt that if our clothes catch on fire we should stop, cover our face, drop to the floor and roll.
 If our house is on fire, we need to crawl to the closest exit door.
 We crawl so we stay below the smoke.
 We need to get out of the house as fast as we can and then call 000.

 Rachael Stathis